How the SEC is making life easier for corporate America

 In May 2019, the SEC proposed exempting public companies with less than $100 million in revenues from a requirement to get an external auditor to sign off on the adequacy of their internal financial reporting controls.
 The proposal would ease a rule introduced by the 2002 Sarbanes-Oxley Act in the wake of the Enron and WorldCom accounting scandals.
 The SEC said such an exemption should help reduce small companies’ compliance costs.

-But opponents of the proposal, including Jackson and Harvard University academics, say it could lead to more corporate fraud.
+But opponents of the proposal, including Rob Jackson, a Democratic SEC commissioner, and Harvard University academics, say it could lead to more corporate fraud.
+The SEC says there is no data to substantiate this claim and notes that companies overall will continue to be audited.

 In September, the agency finalized a new rule that allows all companies to privately sound out prospective institutional and certain accredited investors before filing for a stock exchange listing, expanding another provision of the 2012 JOBS Act.

-The so-called “testing-the-waters” rule, which previously applied only to smaller firms, helps companies to gauge broader market interest in the deal before committing to time-consuming and expensive paperwork and SEC review.
+The “testing-the-waters” rule, which previously applied only to smaller firms, helps companies gauge broader market interest before committing to time-consuming and expensive paperwork and SEC review.

 The SEC’s disclosure regime has not been updated in three decades and most experts agree it is in need of a refresh.
 Clayton’s SEC has taken several modernization measures, with a focus on reducing redundancy and making material disclosures more easily identifiable for investors.

+It would also require firms to tell investors what material changes have been made to the demographics, stability and culture of their workforce.

-Many industry participants, as well as Jackson and his Democratic colleague Allison Lee, have supported some components of the modernization effort.
+Many industry participants, as well as Jackson and fellow Democratic commissioner Allison Lee, have supported some components of the modernization effort.

-However, the SEC’s decision in March to no longer require companies to seek SEC approval when redacting confidential information from disclosures has caused concern.
-“Investors, without the assurance that redactions have been reviewed by our staff, will face more uncertainty,” Jackson said at the time.
+However, the SEC’s decision in March to no longer require companies to seek its permission to redact confidential information from disclosures has sparked concerns that investors will miss key information.
+The SEC points out that staff will continue to scrutinize the redactions.

-The SEC has launched a controversial campaign to rein-in proxy advisors which make recommendations on how investors should vote in corporate elections.
+The SEC has launched a controversial campaign to rein in proxy advisers that make recommendations on how investors should vote in corporate elections.
 Lobbyists say these firms have accumulated too much power and often make damaging errors.

-In August, the SEC implemented two pieces of guidance clarifying the obligations of proxy advisors and investors that rely upon them.
-The guidance lays out the considerations for investors when they retain a proxy adviser, including assessing the firm’s conflicts of interests and potential mistakes in reports. nL2N25H0O2]
+In August, the SEC implemented two pieces of guidance clarifying the obligations of proxy advisers and investors that rely upon them.
+The guidance lays out the considerations for investors when they retain a proxy adviser, including assessing the firm’s conflicts of interests and potential mistakes in reports.